interledger/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 ## Overview

-BTP is broken up into one different RPC requests, which can get two different responses.
+BTP is broken up into two different RPC requests, which can get two different responses.
 The following is a common BTP packet structure, though some types don't have `Packet Specific Data` section: